Skip to main content

 • “The combat is cool and fun with the visuals and the music, and for a one-man project I think it's very impressive.”

-• “The music is basically a single track that loops endlessly even over dialogue and cutscenes.”
+• “The game basically has a single music track that loops endlessly, even over dialogue and cutscenes, leading to a repetitive and grating experience.”

 • graphics